 One of Florida’s most populated areas, Broward County, is among the 20 sheriff departments that did not submit any record of texting violations during 2020 to the Department of Highway Safety and Motor Vehicles.

 Florida’s census of texting violations also contained at least one major error that overcounted texting tickets by the hundreds.
-This error was discovered after the census’s publication, according to the Orlando Sentinel.
+It was only after the census’s publication that the error was discovered, according to the Orlando Sentinel.

 There are many loopholes to Florida’s texting while driving law.
 For example, you may get out of a texting while driving ticket if you tell the officer that you’d been on your phone using a navigation application, such as Google Maps or Waze.
 The police officer cannot take your phone to verify whether or not you’d been texting while driving without your permission; the officer would need a search warrant to do so.